ethanarns/dsd-ghidra/README.md

 You can synchronize your Ghidra program with a dsd configuration by running the `SyncDsd.java` script in the Script Manager.
 The script can also be added to the toolbar by checking the "In Tool" checkbox.

 ## How to build (Windows + IntelliJ)

-> [!NOTE]
-> The following instructions assume you are using a Windows machine and have installed IntelliJ.
-Feel free to contribute build
-> instructions for other systems and IDEs!

 1. Build the native Rust library:
     1. Install [cross](https://github.com/cross-rs/cross) for Rust cross compilation.